armanriazi/rust-scratch-blockchain/README.md

 > The Next reason is to using some **features of Rust-Lang** that I had wanted to implement it after learning Rust.

+> Used json in the main runner of the project so we consume json transactions as a data-offline blockchain.

 > As you follow materials you can see (future work) which means you can add these concepts to the project.
 I have some **idea** that you can affort on it to completing future works.

 > *Smart Contracts, MultiSignature, RPC, Make A Better CLI, and something that you can implementing* (Do not worry sice most of your works will merge to main branch.
 We will not create a framework or complete Blockchain because we just need to **learning** more and used it use-cases)